 This option includes a family annual tuition rate (see schedule below) plus completion of FFA and Parent Involvement Hours.
-There is no Scrip profit requirement (see page 3).
+There is no Scrip profit requirement.
+You will be billed for the fundraising obligation not met by the final day of school.
+Detailed descriptions of the Scrip and Fundraising Programs are included with your registration packet.
+10 monthly payments commence July-April, 11 monthly payments commence June-April.